mmuratarat/mmuratarat.github.io/_pages/faq.md

 Then later, LSTM (long short term memory) was invented as the solution to short-term memory.
 In order to solve this issue, a memory unit, called the cell has been explicitly introduced into the network.
 They have internal mechanisms called gates that can regulate the flow of information.

+Note that LSTM does not always protect you from exploding gradients!
+Therefore, successful LSTM applications typically use gradient clipping.

 LSTMs are recurrent network where you replace each neuron by a memory unit.
 This unit contains an actual neuron with a recurrent self-connection.
 The activations of those neurons within memory units are the state of the LSTM network.
 This is the diagram of a LSTM building block

 ![](https://raw.githubusercontent.com/mmuratarat/mmuratarat.github.io/master/_posts/images/lstm.png)